Consumer behaviour: Environmental impact

 An aspect of Individual action on climate change is consumer behaviour that affects how much and what kinds of materials are used to produce goods and food, how much material is recycled or composted, how much ends up as pollution, how much ends up in landfills, where goods are produced, how far they travel, and the carbon footprint of manufacturing, transportation, and disposal.
 Green marketing targets consumers who take the environmental impact of their purchases into account.

-One 2017 study found no impact of green marketing on consumer behaviour in Bangladesh.
-The study suggests policies be made that decrease the cost of eco-friendly products.
-It also encourages the implementation of programs which raise consumer awareness regarding the issue of green consumption.
+Household waste sorting behavior also plays a role in the environmental impact of consumption.
+Correct separation of recyclable materials can increase recycling efficiency and reduce the amount of waste sent to landfills or incineration.
+Field research has shown that household waste sorting behavior is influenced by factors such as information, infrastructure, and individual motivation.

 There are psychological factors which contribute to a consumer's perception surrounding their personal contributions to climate change inducing actions.
 One of the more well studied biases is referred to as the "better-than-average", or self-enhancing bias.
 This bias depicts an individual's tendency to perceive that their actions are superior, especially when compared to peers or demographically similar consumers.
 It has been found that this cognitive bias is indeed present when considering how consumers perceive their pro-environmental efforts.
 This may be a result of information about climate change leading to feelings of guilt and concern, which activates an unconscious thought process (denial, the better-than-average effect, and other cognitive reactions) that leads to a reduced perception of the threat of climate change.
 It is a mental defense mechanism that ultimately leads to a reduction in perceived individual responsibility to take part in green behaviours and one-planet-living.